salesforce/lwc-rfcs/text/0000-dynamic-events.md

 The LWC documentation should be updated to include an explanation of this directive's behavior.
 Additionally, the documentation should encourage customers to use this directive instead of `lwc:spread` for dynamically adding event listeners.

 # Unresolved questions

-Should the [overriding](#overriding) behaviour be functionally similar to `lwc:spread` or shall we deviate from it to have multiple event listeners, see [comment](https://github.com/salesforce/lwc-rfcs/pull/92#discussion_r1913787583)